Muchundi Mosque

+Overview

-The current mosque structure is built in Kerala architectural style, without minarets, domes or arches.
-Roof of the mosque contains elaborate calligraphy of the Qur'anic verses, decorated with carved flowers on the side.
-It is reasonable to assume that the foundations must have supported one of the oldest mosques in Kozhikode.
+Built in the Kerala-Islamic style, the mosque does not have minarets, domes, or arches.
+The ceiling of the mosque contains elaborate calligraphy of the Qur'anic verses, decorated with carved flowers on the side.
+It is reasonable to assume that the foundations have supported one of the oldest mosques in Kozhikode.

-Muchundi Mosque holds a granite inscription datable to c.
-13th century AD.
+The Muchundi Mosque has a granite inscription that dates from the 13th century CE.
 The inscription is the only surviving document recording endowment by a Hindu king (the Zamorin of Calicut) to the Muslims of Kerala.
-As per the inscription, the mosque was established by certain Shahab al-din Raihan.
-Historians tentatively assume that "Muchiyan" might be the Old Malayalam name given to Raihan by the people of Kozhikode.
-Raihan must have been a wealthy Arab merchant settled at Kozhikode.
+The inscription states that the mosque was established by Shahab al-din Raihan.
+Historians tentatively assume that "Muchiyan" might be the old Malayalam name given to Raihan by the people of Kozhikode.
+Raihan must have been a wealthy Arab merchant who settled at Kozhikode.
 A medieval Muslim aristocratic house called "Muchintakam" is situated close to the mosque.
-A traditional jaram – a mausoleum/tomb – called "Muchiyante Jaram" is also found near the mosque.
+A traditional jaram – a mausoleum/tomb – called "Muchiyante Jaram" is also located near the mosque.
 The Zamorins of Calicut remained the protectors of the mosque throughout the medieval times.
 The salary of the qadi of the mosque was paid by from Kozhikode.

 The mosque is sometimes associated with Shaikh Zain-ud-Din Makhdum II, the 16th century polymath, and the famous author of Tuhafat al-Mujahidin.

-Muchundi Mosque Inscription
+Inscription

-William Logan, former Collector and Magistrate of Malabar District, makes a reference to the Muchundi Inscription in his famous manual Malabar (1887).
-The mosque was called "Machchinde Mosque" by W. Logan.
+William Logan, former Collector and Magistrate of Malabar District, made a reference to the Muchundi inscription in his manual Malabar (1887).
+Logan called the mosque "Machchinde Mosque".
 The inscription was eventually deciphered by historians M. G. S. Narayanan, M. R. Raghava Warrier and Kunhu Muhammed.